Winning for Women: Republicans invest in electing more congresswomen in 2020

 Winning for Women wants to raise enough cash to elect 20 Republican women to the U.S. House of Representatives in 2020.

-Part of the strategy is to focus on getting candidates like Hinson past the primary election, and then provide enough momentum to win in the general election.
+Part of the strategy is to focus on getting candidates, like Hinson, past the primary election, and then, provide enough momentum to win in the general election.

 As of now, Hinson will face a Republican man, Thomas Hansen, in Iowa’s June 2020 primary.

-The “gloomy” outcome for Republicans in the 2018 Midterm Elections is what Perez-Cubas said motivated the Winning for Women to address the issue and put more resources toward electing women.
+The “gloomy” outcome for Republicans in the 2018 midterm elections is what Perez-Cubas said motivated Winning for Women to address the issue and put more resources toward electing women.

 But competing PACs run by Democrats are currently bigger and more powerful.